Dental Anatomy: 101

 Anatomical Crown - The natural, top part of a tooth, which is covered in enamel and is the part that you can see extending above the gum line.

 Pulp Chamber - The area within the natural crown of the tooth where the tooth pulp resides.
+It contains blood vessels and nerve tissue.

-Gingiva - also known as gums ? the soft tissues that cover part of the tooth and bone.
+Gingiva - Also known as gums - the soft tissues that cover part of the tooth and bone.
 Gingiva helps protect the teeth from any infection or damage from food and everyday interactions with the outer world.

 Neck - The area of the tooth where the crown joins the root.